ashishmogha/Deep_Dream/README.md

 # Requirements

-This code is written in python and using tensorflow backend.Requirements are as follows:
+This code is written in python language and using tensorflow backend.
+Requirements are as follows:

 1.Keras: Deep Learning library for Theano and TensorFlow.
   Keras is a high-level neural networks API, written in Python and capable of running on top of either TensorFlow or Theano.
 It   was developed with a focus on enabling fast experimentation.
 Being able to go from idea to result with the least possible       delay is key to doing good research.